 However, to promote your products or services with blogger outreach, you don’t need a lot of money to start promoting your products or services.

-Quite otherwise, with blogger outreach, you can start literally for free or by just subscribing to blogger outreach tools that help you to speed up the process.
+Quite otherwise, with blogger outreach, you can start literally for free or by just subscribing to blogger outreach tools or any link building tools that help you to speed up the process.

 However, some of the tools can be quite expensive and cost hundreds of dollars, but if you are going to use the tool on regular basis, it can have amazing ROI.